-Even if you have a disability that is likely to be permanent, you do not have to retire on disability, particularly if you qualify for the hazardous duty supplement, which is not payable to members retiring on disability.
-If you qualify for service retirement, compare a disability retirement estimate with your service retirement estimate, including the supplement, if eligible, to see which option would best meet your retirement needs.
-You can use myVRS to create estimates or ask your human resource office for assistance.
+Even if you have a disability that is likely to be permanent, you do not have to retire on disability.
+If you qualify for service retirement, compare a disability retirement estimate with your service retirement estimate to see which option would best meet your retirement needs.
+For estimates, contact your human resource office or call VRS at 1-888-827-3847 for assistance.